AIDING THE UNAUTHORIZED PRACTICE OF LAW - A lawyer shall not aid a non-lawyer in the unauthorized practice of law.

 Lawyer A represents a client with regard to the company's collections in Justice of the Peace Court.
 Lawyer A is paid a monthly retainer for this work.
 When the loan company desires to file suit in the Justice of the Peace Court, the loan company employee types up a "fill-in-the-blanks" declaration and files it in the Justice of the Peace Court.
 Lawyer A's name appears on the declaration as the attorney for the Plaintiff Loan Company.
 However, Lawyer A does not sign the declaration; did not see the declaration before it was filed; and is not aware that the specific declaration is being filed.
 The declaration requests an award of attorney's fees as provided for in the note.
 If the defendant does not appear, default judgment is taken for the amount of the note sued for, plus attorney's fee, and lawyer A will never be aware that the suit is filed.
 The attorney's fee will be paid to the Loan Company.
 If the defendant contests the action, then the Loan Company will notify Lawyer A and Lawyer A will handle the case from that point on.
 All attorney's fees obtained through these suits are paid to the Loan Company.
 Lawyer A is paid only his regular monthly retainer.

-It is the opinion of the Ethics Committee that such activity would constitute unauthorized practice of law, and would therefore be improper and violative of Canon 3, Disciplinary Rule 3-101(A)).
-Code of Professional Responsibility.
+It is the opinion of the Ethics Committee that such activity would constitute unauthorized practice of law, and would therefore be improper pursuant to Rules 5.3, 5.4 and 5.5 of the Mississippi Rules of Professional Conduct ("MRPC").

 With respect to a non-lawyer . . . associated with a lawyer:

 (a) a lawyer shall ensure "the firm has in effect measures giving reasonable assurance that the person's conduct is compatible with the professional obligations of the lawyer."